 The vanitas, writes Art Historian Norman Bryson, is built on a paradox of “world rejection and world ensnarement.”
-A favourite subject of Golden Age still lives, the vanitas became a reflection on the certainty of death, but also on the emptiness of accumulation.
+It is a reflection on the certainty of death, but also on the emptiness of accumulation.
 Like the certainty that a cut flower will wilt or food will rot, the vanitas meditates on the futility of pursuing that which does not last.
 Porcelain vessels and trinkets, emptied of function in a still life context, become merely ornamental—meditative and devoid of touch.
 They exist in a tiny void space, spotlit to indicate only the vaguest sense of spatial depth.

 “Megalography,” writes Norman Bryson in Looking at the Overlooked, “is the depiction of those things in the world which are great—the legends of the gods, the battles of heroes, the crises of history.”
 These are scenes that contain no room for triviality, for the rhopographic.
 And yet, as one’s gaze shifts from the focused spaces of Khatibi’s still lives to her three large-scale, megalographic paintings in the exhibition, these same vanitas objects incongruously reappear.
 Transported to a beautiful and murderous new place, the objects are accompanied by a familiar mortal coterie: insects, birds, reptiles, and cultivated flowers.
 Are they home at last, liberated from the void space of a still life?
 Or are they anxious performers in unsettling nature, like city slickers roving the countryside in straw hats?